 Several reasons: The plants keep growing out of their pots, the growers have schedules also, and no one knows that the limit on large events won't be extended.
 And the pandemic itself is a wildcard — no one knows when it will decrease.

 What will you do with all the plants you had arranged with growers and were planning to sell?

 We have cancelled orders from large national growers and we are working with our local partner-growers to get their finished plants into other wholesale "channels."
-If they have their own retail outlets, they are listed below.
+If they have their own retail outlets, they are listed above.